 In order to do this, there have to be some preliminary steps taken.
-First, a well-defined understanding of what adhesion success and failure actually are needs to be established.
-This seems obvious but putting skin on the bones of the issue and formalizing the performance requirements helps create achievable and manageable standards.
+First, a well-defined understanding of what adhesion success and failure actually need to be established.
+This seems obvious, but putting skin on the bones of the issue and formalizing the performance requirements helps create achievable and manageable standards.
 This clear, diagnostic approach also gets to the heart of what the trouble truly is.
-It could be an inadequate adhesive, or a faulty curing process or an issue with the state of the material surface.
+It could be an inadequate adhesive, a faulty curing process, or an issue with the state of the material surface.
 Systematically checking off these possibilities gets you that much closer to the source of the problem.

 The surface does not give up its secrets readily

 Some fundamental principles about adhesion have to be understood in order to fully grasp what the surface tells you upon inspection.
 Adhesion is a chemical reaction between the top few molecular layers of the material surface and what is being applied to it.
 It is impossible to merely do a visual test and determine if the surface is ready for adhesion.

 The surface needs to be adequately prepared before adhesion can be successful.
 This includes cleaning and treating the surface, but it also means that these processes need to be controlled and optimized.
 If a surface is cleaned or treated but not to the extent that ensures a successful bond, then failure is inevitable.
 Not validating these steps is potentially the cause of the problem and is definitely a source of inefficiency in the process.

 The only way to truly optimize the cleaning and treatment steps is to have a baseline quality value determined beforehand.
 If a surface has an undetected molecular contaminant or is in an unknown state, then it will be impossible to know to what extent it needs to be cleaned or treated.
 This same principle needs to be applied throughout the production process so that any time a surface is intentionally or unintentionally altered, it can be quantified and controlled.